Why Should You Use A CDN?

 Incapsula Web Application Firewall (WAF)

 The website protection feature is the web application firewall (WAF).
 Incapsula defends against all security hazards of applications, including SQL injection, cross-site (XSS) and remote file inclusion (RFI), and more.
 A good description of this can be seen from the dashboard.
+Get to know about free online sql injection scanner here.

 - Alert only